 Skaggs School of Pharmacy and Pharmaceutical Sciences

 Prior to joining the faculty at SSPPS in September 2018, Dr. Hart completed a PGY2 Residency and Fellowship in Geriatric Pharmacotherapy and served as an instructor in the PharmD program at the University of Washington School of Pharmacy.
 Her research aims to optimize medication use in older adults, particularly using pharmacoepidemiologic methods to examine risks and patterns of medication use in older adults.
 Her research to date has specifically focused in the areas of central nervous system-active medications, falls, and dementia.
 She is also interested in the implementation and evaluation of innovative pharmacy practice models in the care of older adults.
 In addition, she has an interest in the scholarship of teaching and learning.
+Further, she is passionate about justice, equity, diversity, and inclusion, with a focus on the LGBTQIA+ community.
 Dr. Hart is a Board Certified Pharmacotherapy Specialist (BCPS) and Board Certified Geriatric Pharmacist (BCGP).

-- Evaluation of risks associated with medication use in older adults
+- Evaluating risks associated with medication use in older adults

-- Evaluation of prescribing/medication use patterns in older adults
+- Evaluating prescribing/medication use patterns in older adults

 - Hart LA, et al. (2020) Use of fall risk-increasing drugs around a fall-related injury in older adults: a systematic review.
 J Am Geriatr Soc.
 68(6):1334-1343.